LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Among other things, it describes how to share documents between different health care organizations.
 IHE Cross-Enterprise Document Sharing (IHE XDS) is used, for example, for the Austrian ELGA (national EHR) and partly in the German Medical Informatics Initiative.

-IHE XDS defines neither the content of these documents nor their internal structure, making it “content-agnostic.”
+IHE XDS defines neither the content of these documents nor their internal structure, making it "content-agnostic."
 Instead, it defines actors along with their interactions and integration profiles of both these components.
 IHE XDS.b is a prominent integration profile defining affinity domains and actors.
 A source system (e.g., an RIS) provides a new document, for example, a radiology report on Mr. Russo, along with its metadata to the document repository.
 This document is then registered in a document registry.
 A document consumer, for example, another clinical application system, such as the MDMS, at a different site in the health care network, can query the document registry to locate a relevant document and then query and subsequently retrieve this document from the decentral document repository.